Why Mold Is Common in Staten Island

 Basements & Crawl Spaces

-Most Staten Island homes have below-grade basements or crawl spaces prone to moisture intrusion.
-Foundation cracks, poor grading, and sump pump failures lead to chronic dampness that feeds mold growth — often behind finished walls where it's invisible.
+Most Staten Island homes have below-grade basements or crawl spaces that let moisture in.
+Foundation cracks, poor grading, sump pump failures.
+The result is chronic dampness that feeds mold growth behind finished walls where nobody can see it.

 Attic & Roof Condensation

-Inadequate attic ventilation combined with temperature swings causes condensation on roof sheathing.
-Over time this leads to mold growth on the underside of the roof deck — a common finding during pre-purchase inspections that most homeowners miss.
+Bad attic ventilation plus temperature swings equals condensation on the roof sheathing.
+Over time, mold starts growing on the underside of the roof deck.
+This comes up constantly in pre-purchase inspections, and most homeowners have no idea it's there.

 Pre-Purchase Home Inspections